ngupta1999/PartitionFinder_v-s_IQtree/PartitionFinder/README.md

 ### 1. Commandline
        python "<path to the PartitionFinder.phy file>" "<path to the folder containing alignment and configuration file>"
 NOTE: Alignment file and the configuration file must be in the same folder

+       iqtree -spp alignment_1.nex
+   (This command was used to built the tree using the Partitoning scheme obtained from the Patitionfinder using the IQtree.
+Unlike MFP+MERGE this command will not overide the         charpartition command in the NEXUS file)

+NOTE: alignment_1.nex contains the Partitioning scheme of the Partitionfinder.
 ### 2. Configuration File
        1. models = all
    (To consider all the 56 possible models.)